jeffhuang4704/vulasset/API.md

 The endpoint name can be updated to enhance clarity.

 ```
-v1/vulasset     for main UI
+v1/vulasset     // for main UI
-v1/assetvul     for Asset Views PDF printout
+v1/assetvul     // for Asset Views PDF printout
 ```

 ## Usage for `v1/vulasset`
-Given that the request involves filtering and sorting, using `HTTP GET` might not be optimal.

-For a fresh query, use `POST` to `v1/vulasset` with advanced filters and sorting options in request body.
-This will create a query session.
-To navigate within a search session, make a `HTTP GET` request to the same endpoint with the following query parameters, and you need to send the filtering options.

-Whenever a user modifies the filter criteria, you must initiate a new query session.
+To utilize the v1/vulasset feature, begin by initiating a query session through the submission of advanced filters and sorting options.
+The backend will generate a session specific to the provided query and furnish you with a token for navigating within that session.
+If a user modifies the filter criteria, it is essential to initiate a new query session.

-### Initiate a query session
+### Starting a Query Session

+To initiate a query, use the POST method on the endpoint `/v1/vulasset`, providing advanced filters and sorting options within the request body.

 ```
 HTTP POST v1/vulasset